In the perfect world, our beards would trim themselves and make us look like Viking Gods.

 So, if you’re tired of tangled, frizzy and bushy beard hairs messing with your look, don’t fret – there’s a solution.
 A beard straightener.

 But are they worth your money — or can they actually end up doing more harm than good?
-Let’s jump in and take a closer look.
+Read on to find out, and discover our top recommendation.

 Are Straighteners Worth It?

 Beard straighteners are brilliant for taming thick, bushy, messy looking beards.
 However, frequent beard straightener use can cause damage to hair and skin underneath, especially if not used correctly.
 We recommend investing in a high-quality beard straightener and using a heat protector spray.

 Reasons Why They Might be Worth It